rtorrent-community/rtorrent-docs/docs/include-cmd-network.rst

         .. code-block:: ini

+           network.http.current_open ≫ value ‹num›
+           network.http.max_open ≫ value ‹max›
            network.http.max_open.set = ‹max› ≫ 0
-           network.http.max_open ≫ ‹max›
-           network.http.current_open ≫ ‹num›

-        Commands to control the amount of simultaneous HTTP connections rTorrent will generate, while ``network.http.current_open`` will return the number of current open connections.
+        ``network.http.current_open`` returns the number of currently opened HTTTP connections, and ``network.http.max_open`` determines the upper limit for simultaneous HTTP connections.

         Be wary of setting this too high, as even if your connection can support that many requests, the target host may not be able to respond quickly enough, leading to timeouts.

     network.http.proxy_address
     network.http.proxy_address.set